Below you will find Frequently Asked Questions (FAQs) about Urgent Action Fund’s grantmaking.

 Yes!
 Due to the nature of our grantmaking, we also support networks and coalitions that come together for a common and/or urgent cause.
 Networks or coalitions use a fiscal sponsor to receive grant funds on their behalf.

-Urgent Action Fund has three Sister Funds that cover all countries throughout the world.
+Urgent Action Fund has four Sister Funds that cover all countries throughout the world.

 If you have questions about where to apply, email email@example.com.